-The second argument here, called the realist one, is one that has to do with military competition and technological change.
+The second argument here, called the realist one, has to do with military competition and technological change.
 The idea here is that anarchy leads to military competition, and that in turn gives states incentives to invest in new military technology in the hopes of winning wars.
-States that succeed in war with that new technology will find their new weapons being copied by everybody else in the hope of winning future wars, and the effect of this over time is to ratchet up the overall level of military technology in the system.
-Now crucial advances in military technology usually mean greater destructive power of weapons, and thus as military technology advances, the cost of war will rise too, at least between equals.
+States that succeed in war with that new technology will find their new weapons being copied by everybody else, in the hopes of also winning future wars, and the effect of this over time is to ratchet up the overall level of military technology in the system.
+Now crucially, advances in military technology usually mean greater destructive power of weapons, and thus as military technology advances, the costs of war will rise too, at least between equals.
 Such that today, with nuclear weapons, for the first time, war would be national suicide.
 So geopolitical competition and anarchy in effect make interstate war impossible.
 That's the materialist side of the explanatory argument.

 The idealist argument is less familiar, but I think it goes back to Hegel, and the starting point here is an assumption about human motivation and thus the ultimate causes of war.
-In IR we usually assume that what states want is either power, security, or wealth.
-I agree states want these things.
-But following Hegel, I also think they want something else.
-They want recognition of their identities by significant others and we want that recognition both as individuals and as groups, and until people get recognition of their identities they will struggle for it, even till the death.
+In IR - International Relations - we usually assume that what states want is either power, security, or wealth.
+I agree that states want these things, but following Hegel, I think they also want something else.
+They want recognition of their identities by significant others, and we want that recognition both as individuals and as groups, and until people get recognition of their identities, they will struggle for it, even till the death.

 Looking back historically, I think much conflict in world politics is explained by identity/recognition struggles.
-Think back to the Thirty Years War.
-It is in part about kings fighting for recognition of their right to define the religion of their subjects, and the Peace of Westphalia at the end of the Thirty Years War gave us the fundamental institution of modern international society, which is the mutual recognition of state sovereignty and its corresponding doctrine of non-intervention and non-interference.
-Another example is the democratic revolutions of the 18th and 19th centuries, and then continuing today into the 21st.
-These are in part about individuals' efforts to get their governments to recognize their right to have democratic control over the power that rules them or to make political power accountable.
-Or a less benign example, take Al-Qaida's struggle today.
-It is not about power, security, or wealth; it's about protecting Islamic civilization against the threat of western encroachment, which is a kind of struggle for recognition.
+Think of the Thirty Years War.
+It's in part about kings fighting for recognition of their right to define the religion of their subjects, and the Peace of Westphalia that ended of the Thirty Years War gave us the fundamental institution of modern international society, which is the mutual recognition of state sovereignty and its corresponding doctrine of non-intervention and non-interference.
+Another example would be the democratic revolutions of the 18th and 19th centuries, and then continuing today into the 21st.
+These are in part about individuals' efforts to get their governments to recognize their right to have democratic control over the power that rules them; to make political power accountable.
+Or, a less benign example, think about Al-Qaida's struggle today.
+It's not about power, security, or wealth; in their minds, it's about protecting Islamic civilization against the threat of western encroachment, which is a kind of struggle for recognition.

-An important consequence of these struggles is that once they are successful and once people feel recognized in their individual and group identities, violence and war are no longer necessary.
-Thus over time the institution of mutual recognition of state sovereignty for example has helped pacify interstate politics such that today it is considered completely illegitimate to try to conquer other states.
-Whereas two centuries ago it was what you did in world politics.
-Likewise the spread of democracy and recognition of individual's rights have brought us democratic peace; namely the fact that democratic states never go to war with each other because their citizens don't want to die fighting other democrats.
+Now an important consequence of these struggles is that once they are successful, once people feel recognized in their individual and group identities, then violence and war are no longer necessary.
+Thus over time the institution of mutual recognition of state sovereignty, for example, has helped pacify interstate politics, such that today it is considered completely illegitimate to try to conquer other states, whereas two centuries ago that was just what you did in world politics.
+Likewise, the spread of democracy and the recognition of individuals' rights have brought us the democratic peace; namely, the fact that democratic states almost never go to war with each other because their citizens don't want to die fighting other democrats.